May 27, 1908

-FBI agents arrested Aldrich Hazen Ames, a 30-year Central Intelligence Agency (CIA) veteran, and his wife, Maria del Rosario Casas Ames, on espionage charges.
-Ames' crimes began in April 1985, and resulted in at least ten Soviet sources of the CIA and FBI being killed.
-Other sources were imprisoned and more than 100 intelligence operations were compromised.
+FBI agents arrested Aldrich Hazen Ames, a 30-year CIA veteran, and his wife, Maria del Rosario Casas Ames, on espionage charges.
+Ames’ crimes began in April 1985 and resulted in at least ten Soviet sources of the CIA and FBI being killed.
+Other sources were imprisoned, and more than 100 intelligence operations were compromised.
 Ames provided thousands of classified documents to the Soviet Union and later, the Russian Republic.

 April 19, 1995

-On the second anniversary of the Waco tragedy a truck bomb exploded at the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, killing 169 people and destroying the nine-story building.
+On the second anniversary of the Waco tragedy, a truck bomb exploded at the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, killing 168 people.
 President Clinton designated the FBI as lead law enforcement agency in the case.
 The U.S. Marshals Service, the Treasury Department, and many other state and local agencies contributed to the investigation.
 The Federal Emergency Management Agency also coordinated its efforts with the FBI, as did the armed forces, federal community mental health experts, and the General Services Administration.